-You aren't authorizing your designee to bind you to anything (including additional tax liability) or to otherwise represent you before the IRS.
+You're not authorizing your designee to bind you to anything (including additional tax liability) or to otherwise represent you before the IRS.
 If you want to expand the designee's authorization, see Pub.
 947.

 The authorization will automatically expire 1 year from the due date (without regard to extensions) for filing your Form 945.
-If you or your designee wants to terminate the authorization, write to the IRS office for your locality using Without a payment address under Where To File, earlier.
+If you or your designee wants to terminate the authorization, write to the IRS office for your location using the Without a payment address under Where To File, earlier.